Share:

 • The top and outer side of your foot

-• Sole of your foot
+• The sole of your foot

 • Between your first and second toes